If you’re looking for a healthy Easter egg for your kids – or indeed for yourself – then these mango and coconut vegan creme eggs are perfect.

-The kids are definitely looking forward to Easter this year, and while they will be getting some “normal” chocolate I would rather they didn’t have too many so I’m sure I’ll be making another batch or three of the fruit and nut chocolates as well as these creme eggs.
+The kids are really looking forward to Easter this year.
+While they will be getting some “normal” chocolate I would rather they didn’t have too much of it.
+I’ll be making another batch or three of the fruit and nut chocolates as well as these vegan creme eggs.

 Do you like the gorgeous slate plate that I’ve used in the photos of these healthy Easter eggs?
 I was sent this to use in my food photos by Slate Plate.** They’re designed for cheese boards but can be used for displaying any food.
 They have little acrylic feet that protect your surfaces and are dishwasher friendly.
 They’re based in the US but ship internationally.

 More Easter recipes for kids

 How to make mango and coconut vegan creme eggs:

 The quantities below are pretty tiny and make enough for ten eggs but it’s very easy to scale up if you want to make more.
 You will need a silicone mould.*

 - 1 tbsp maple syrup - more if you want a sweeter chocolate

 - 1 tbsp coconut cream the solid white part at the top of the tin - you can put the can in the fridge overnight to help it solidify if it's warm in your kitchen

 Place about 5cm of water in a small saucepan and bring to the boil.
 Reduce the heat to a simmer, then place the cocoa butter into a heatproof bowl and place it over the water - it shouldn't actually touch the water.

 Allow the cocoa butter to melt and them remove from the heat.